Saccharodite: Distribution

 In the genus Saccharodite, the largest number of species have been reported from the island of Borneo (43 species).
-The genus is also well represented in New Guinea (25 species), the Philippines (20 species) and remaining parts of Indonesia (10 species).
-However, the genus has a much wider distribution, ranging from Sri Lanka in the West (2 species), over southern parts of mainland Asia like Myanmar (2 species), western Malaysia (7 species), Thailand (4 species), Laos (3 species), Vietnam (1 species), southern China (2 species), Taiwan (5 species), and some southern islands of Japan (2 species).
+The genus is also well represented in New Guinea (26 species), the Philippines (20 species), China (20 species) and remaining parts of Indonesia (10 species).
+However, the genus has a much wider distribution, ranging from Sri Lanka in the West (2 species), over southern parts of mainland Asia like Myanmar (2 species), western Malaysia (7 species), Thailand (4 species), Laos (3 species), Vietnam (1 species), Taiwan (5 species), and some southern islands of Japan (2 species).
 In the East and South species of Saccharodite are found in Guam (1 species), Micronesia (4 species), Palau Islands (2 species), Fiji (1 species), the Solomon Isl.
 (7 species), New Caledonia (6 species) and the northern and eastern parts of Australia (3 species).